pagkly/Zed/Investopedia/Investing/How Investors can Perform Due Diligence on a Company.md

 ### What Is a Due Diligence Example?

 Examples of due diligence can be found in many areas of our daily lives.
-For example, conducting a property inspection before completing a purchase to assess the risk of the investment, an acquiring company that examines a target firm before completing a merger or acquisition, and an employer performing a background check on a potential recruit.
+For example, conducting a property inspection before completing a purchase to assess the risk of the investment, an acquiring company that examines a target firm before completing a merger or [[Acquisition]], and an employer performing a background check on a potential recruit.

 ## The Bottom Line